-The Nintendo Switch has amassed an impressive game library over the more than two years it has been available, with first-party exclusives as well as third-party games that released alongside other consoles or PC.
+The Nintendo Switch has amassed an impressive game library over the more than three years it has been available, with first-party exclusives as well as third-party games that released alongside other consoles or PC.
 Among the best first-party and second-party games available on the system are:

 - Super Mario Odyssey

 - The Legend of Zelda: Breath of the Wild

 - Pokémon Sword and Shield

 Great third-party games ported from other systems or released simultaneously include: